shalevwiden/PythonAnimation/README.md

 Essentially, this project creates many pie charts in a folder using the `makedynamicpiecharts()` function.
 Then it opens them simultaneously with a delay with `animate()`.

-I've posted videos I've made from this project at -insert link-.
+I've posted videos I've made from this project on a small youtube channel I made.
+See one [here](https://youtu.be/qtZ-igvX7rA?si=stR9gZwgueeUyPO3)

 This project was a huge learning experience.
 With challenge after challenge, making me realize I needed more specific code.
 Learned lamda alot better to sort the list of images so they would open in order.
 I also created a map degrees function that would simulate going around a circle with `rotateval` of incrementation and `count` of amount of times.